Koha-Community/kohadocs/source/acquisitions.rst

-   -  Orders added to the basket in this way will notify the patron via email that their suggestion has been ordered (with the 'ORDERED' notice in Tools > :ref:`Notices & slips <existing-notices-&-slips-label>`) and will update the patron's ':ref:`your purchase suggestions
+   -  Orders added to the basket in this way will notify the patron via email that their suggestion has been ordered (with the 'ORDERED' notice in Tools > :ref:`Notices & slips <existing-notices-and-slips-label>`) and will update the patron's
+      ':ref:`your purchase suggestions <your-purchase-suggestions-label>`'
-      <your-purchase-suggestions-label>`' page in the OPAC.
+      page in the OPAC.

+.. _order-from-a-serial-subscription-label:

 Order from a serial subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^